 © Xavier Desmier

-BIOFUND – Foundation for the Conservation of Biodiversity is an Environmental Fund, a not-for-profit institution under private law, which mobilises, applies and manages financial resources to the exclusive benefit of the conservation of biodiversity in Mozambique.
+BIOFUND – The Foundation for the Conservation of Biodiversity is an Environmental Fund, a non-profit Mozambican private institution, and with a public utility statute, which mobilizes, applies and manages financial resources for the exclusive benefit of the biodiversity conservation in Mozambique.

-It was set up following the norms of the best international practices, enshrined in the parameters of the CFA (Conservation Finance Alliance).
+It was set up in accordance with the best international practices for Conservation Funds, enshrined in the parameters of the CFA (Conservation Finance Alliance).

-In addition to its specific activity as a Conservation Trust Fund, the Foundation brings to the conservation effort in Mozambique the contribution of the private sector, the civil society and the academic world.
-Most of the public or private organisations linked to the conservation of biodiversity in Mozambique are members of BIOFUND.
+In addition to its specific role as a Conservation Trust Fund, the Foundation brings the contribution of the private sector, civil society and Academia to the conservation effort in Mozambique.
+Most of the public or private organizations related to biodiversity conservation in Mozambique are members of BIOFUND.

 The History of BIOFUND

 The first discussions on the importance and need to create an Environmental Fund in Mozambique took place in 2007, with the support of Mozambique conservation group (government, academia, private sector, civil society and NGOs), and from different donors in an international conference in Maputo about sustainable ways to support biodiversity conservation, where one of the main recommendations was the creation of a Trust Fund, a goal that was later included in the 2009 Conservation Policy.
 This policy also identified as a goal the creation of a parastatal organization for the management of Conservation Areas.
 These two goals of the policy were achieved in 2011, with the creation of Administração Nacional das Áreas de Conservação (ANAC) and the Foundation for the Conservation of Biodiversity (BIOFUND).

 The creation of BIOFUND can be summarized in 5 stages: